 Incoming search terms:

-- maldives location
+- maldives islands map

-- sri lanka and maldives
+- mapa sri lanka y maldivas

-- major rivers of maldives
+- Neighboring country of the maldives